brycewray/hugo-site/content/posts/2019/05/boxed-in.md

 ---
 layout: layouts/posts/singlepost.njk
+tags: post
 title: Boxed in?
-tags: post
-subtitle: “Shoebox” apps (including Ulysses) and iCloud&nbsp;sync
+subtitle: “Shoebox” apps (including Ulysses) and iCloud sync
 description: 'A revisiting of the whole Ulysses matter—after I learned some more about “shoebox” apps in general.'
 author: Bryce Wray
 date: 2019-05-04T06:00:00-05:00
 final_date: 2019-05-10T05:22:00-05:00